 As one of the most flexible sources of energy known today, methanol is both easy and cheap to produce.

 - Black methanol is produced from coal.
 It is, as the name implies, not an environmentally friendly production method.

-- Grey methanol: Produced from waste- and by-products.
-It is renewable to the extent that it is produced from waste- or renewable by-products.
-It can however not be regarded as green and sustainable methanol, as it is not produced from renewable sources.
+- Grey methanol is produced from waste and by-products.
+It’s renewable to the extent that it’s produced from renewable by-products.
+If, however, it isn’t produced from renewable sources, it cannot be regarded as green and sustainable methanol.

-- Bio-mass: Green methanol can be produced from bio-mass or the biodegradable part of garbage, such as wood waste.
+- Bio-mass: Produced from bio-mass or the biodegradable part of productional waste products, such as wood.

-- Syngas: Another way to produce green methanol is from the extra sustainable wind power, which is contained in a liquid form in methanol and converted into energy.
+- Syngas: Produced from excess wind power generation, which is contained in a liquid form in methanol and converted into energy.
 This method is called green methanol synthesis.

 Below is listed some Renewable Methanol production facilities:

 Carbon Recycling International – Iceland

 Producing 2nd generation methanol from geosynthesis.